Lamar County, Alabama: Rail

-Government
+Politics

 In a 2000 referendum to repeal Alabama's constitutional prohibition of interracial marriage, Lamar County voters showed the highest rate of opposition in the state, with 65.69% opposing repeal of the provision.

-Lamar County is reliably Republican at the presidential level.
+Since Ronald Reagan in 1984, Lamar County has been reliably Republican at the presidential level.
 The last Democrat to win the county in a presidential election is Jimmy Carter, who won it by a majority in 1980.